AlvaroLima/open-meteo-cv/README.md

 ---

 This repository provides historical weather data from 11 localities in Cabo Verde, all the way back from 1940 to 2024.
+Each csv file provides temperature and rain data from a specific locality in Cabo Verde

 ## Data Sources
 The Historical Weather API is based on reanalysis datasets and uses a combination of weather station, aircraft, buoy, radar, and satellite observations to create a comprehensive record of past weather conditions.
 These datasets are able to fill in gaps by using mathematical models to estimate the values of various weather variables.
 As a result, reanalysis datasets are able to provide detailed historical weather information for locations that may not have had weather stations nearby, such as rural areas or the open ocean.